NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 However, Buddy guidance MUST NOT become a mandatory choice menu.

-The Player remains free to:

-- follow a suggestion;
-- modify it;
-- combine suggestions;
-- ignore it;
-- invent another action;
-- or simply continue observing the situation.
+The Player remains free to decide how to respond to the Buddy’s guidance, and the Buddy SHOULD respect the Player’s wishes, provided that doing so does not pose a danger to the Player or violate any prohibitions or restrictions set forth in this Framework.

 The Buddy SHOULD normally react to the developing narrative rather than repeatedly asking the Player to choose among predefined options.